Sexual Harassment Reports and Investigations

 Step 5.
 Interviews

 The SHO should schedule and complete witness interviews as quickly as possible.
 Generally, the SHO should aim to complete all interviews within days of receipt of the initial complaint, or as soon as possible thereafter.
-This allows for the investigation to preceed efficiently and minimizes investigation-related discussion among witnesses in the workplace.
+This allows for the investigation to proceed efficiently and minimizes investigation-related discussion among witnesses in the workplace.
 DCHR recommends scheduling formal interviews in writing by sending separate email notifications to the complainant, alleged harasser, and potential witnesses, which outline their rights and what to expect.
-(See Attachment 6).
+(See Attachment 3: Confidentiality Notice and Attachment 4: Sample Notification).
+Be deliberate when scheduling an interview – the description on the calendar invitation should be generic so that others who may have access to the individual’s calendar are not aware of the content of the meeting.
+Also ensure that the interview location is private.

 TIP!
 The SHO should write down anticipated questions before interviewing a witness.
 This practice will give the interview direction and will ensure that all necessary topics and questions will be addressed.